OCH Regional Medical Center is committed to the safety of our patients.

 Clean hands are very important

 Whether recovering from surgery or being treated for an illness, hospital patients are at increased risk of infection from germs.
-One of the easiest and most effective ways to reduce infection is for all staff, patients and visitors practice good hand hygiene.
+One of the easiest and most effective ways to reduce infection is for all staff, patients and visitors to practice good hand hygiene.

 What is good hand hygiene?